ldaptools/ldaptools/docs/en/tutorials/creating-ldap-objects.md

     ->execute();
 ```

-The contains 3 parameters.
+This contains 3 parameters.
 All parameters start and end with a percentage symbol.
 The `%firstname%` and `%lastname%`
- parameters will populate their value with their corresponding attribute.
-However, the `%somedomain%` does not
+ parameters will populate their value with their corresponding attribute name.
+However, `%somedomain%` does not
 correspond to a known attribute, so the parameter must be defined.
-It will be filled in with 'foo.bar' as defined.
+It will be filled in with `foo.bar` as defined.

 There is also a special parameter called `%_domainname_%` when creating LDAP objects that will resolve to the fully
 qualified domain name of the connection in the current context (ie. `example.com`).